The Only Design Rule that Matters

 When we talk about scale in home decor, we’re referring to the size of something in relation to something else.
 And while scale is largely related to furniture selection and placement, there’s more to it than that.
 Scale should be considered for everything in a space, all the way down to the way your accessories and decor pieces are arranged.

 So why is the scale rule always worth following?
 If you’ve ever seen a huge sofa crammed in a small space, you know how hard it is to overlook this design faux pas.
-Instead, remember this simple guidelines to follow the rule of scale in your home:
+Instead, remember these simple guidelines to follow the rule of scale in your home:

 - Size – The larger the space, the larger the furnishings.
 Tighter spaces often call for pieces that are more streamlined or delicate.

 - Furnishings – The largest piece of furniture sets the scale for other pieces in the space.

 - White space – Build in breathing room by leaving space around and above furniture – not every square inch needs to be filled (and this includes wall space).

 - Patterns – Scale patterns appropriately.
 In a small space, you can get away with a large print by using it sparingly and leaving ample white space around it.

 - Repetition – Repeating a pattern or color can keep things cohesive, as long as you don’t go overboard.